iv461/icey/icey/doc/using_services.md

       });
 ```

-This example used a synchronous callback, that returns imeditely the response.
+This example used a synchronous callback, it returns the response immediately.

 ### With asynchronous callback